swizzin/docs.swizzin.ltd/docs/guides/dist-upgrade.md

 ### Updating packages after an upgrade

 A few things are known to be broken after a `dist-upgrade` and will need to be fixed.
-Major breakers typically include things like php version upgades and library upgrades (like openssl), which packages (such as rtorrent) are compiled against.
+Major breakers typically include things like php version upgrades and library upgrades (like openSSL), which packages (such as rtorrent) are compiled against.

 Luckily the major breakers have scripts in place designed to help get you back up and running.